zzrough/gs-extensions-drop-down-terminal/ROADMAP.md

 - feature: use settings from gnome-terminal
 - feature: option to show the scrollbar, suggested by bhaveekdesai)
 - bugfix: [use gnome shell style context menu (github #11)](https://github.com/zzrough/gs-extensions-drop-down-terminal/issues/11)
-- bugfix: set the opacity of the terminal instead of the window to improve text readibility
 - code: investigate argb colors not working

 v8